 So, in an effort to match their courage (with considerably less risk), IndieWire will be reviewing the three-hour special as it airs.
 The official synopsis, per NBC, is as follows: “In ‘Hairspray Live!,’ teenager Tracy Turnblad’s dream is to dance on ‘The Corny Collins Show,’ a local TV program.
 When against all odds Tracy wins a role on the show, she becomes a celebrity overnight.”
 Acclaimed live television director Alex Rudzinski (“Dancing with the Stars”) will join Tony-winning director Kenny Leon (“The Wiz Live!”).
 Craig Zadan and Neil Meron (Oscar-winning ”Chicago,” ”The Wiz Live!” and the upcoming “A Few Good Men Live!”) serve as executive producers of “Hairspray Live!”

-Follow along below throughout the airing for our assessment of the best and worst moments as they happen, and check back when it’s over for final thoughts, as well as a chronological rundown of the play.
+Follow along below throughout the airing for our assessment of the best and worst moments as they happen.

 Don’t try to stop the beat!
 It’s impossible!

 It’s been swell!
 Live blog, out!

 Credits rolling, still 7 mins before 11 pm ET — get ready for some promos?
 Hey have you heard of the new game show “The Wall”?

 And there are six minutes left!
 No justice!

 D’oh looks like they cut off Kristin Chenoweth’s bow

 He can sing!
 He’s a really talented singer!
 Such an oversight.

 I enjoyed Billy Eichner, but I wanted him more shout-y.

 They are diva-licious!
 But we can all kinda agree this is the musical number they tacked at the end in case they needed to make emergency cuts, right?